Try Out Our NEW Disneyland Ticket Calculator!

 Walt Disney World Swan & Dolphin Hotels

-As you continue on around the lake back towards the BoardWalk, the next stop you’ll come to is the Walt Disney World Swan & Dolphin Hotels.
+As you continue on around the lake back towards the BoardWalk, the next stop you’ll come to are the Walt Disney World Swan & Dolphin Hotels.
 Though on Disney property, the Swan and Dolphin are technically Westin and Sheraton properties, respectively, not Disney resorts.
-That being said, there is still tons of family-friendly fun and delicious dining to be had here, including a character breakfast at Garden Grove featuring Goofy and Pluto.
+That being said, there are still tons of family-friendly fun and delicious dining to be had here.
 For more sophisticated palates, be sure to try one of the resort’s signature dining restaurants like Italian at Il Mulino, Japanese at Kimonos, seafood at Tod English’s bluezoo, or carnivorous classics at Shula’s Steak House.
 Finally, round out your stay by finding your zen at the Mandara Spa.

 What Is There to Do at Disney’s BoardWalk?